itskel/userguide/docs/source/promoting-coso.rst

 ------------

 For interviews or feature requests please email **Press(@)counter.social** and include your name, publication, and links to previously published stories for consideration.

+.. attention:: Have questions or need help?
+Follow @CoSoTips or tag any post with #help to get support from the community.